Spacetimes with no position drift: Motivation and summary

 \section{Motivation and summary}

-Some time ago, this author noted that in an inhomogeneous Universe an observer who occupies a non-privileged position should see distant light sources drift across the sky, unlike in Robertson -- Walker metrics.
-The reason of the drift is shearing and rotating cosmic matter that sweeps the light rays passing through it, so the direction from which a ray reaches an observer changes (relative to other light sources) with the observer's time.
+Some time ago, this author noted that in an inhomogeneous Universe a generic observer should see distant light sources drift across the sky, unlike in Robertson -- Walker metrics.
+The drift is caused by the shearing and rotating motion of the cosmic matter that sweeps the light rays passing through it, so the direction from which a ray reaches an observer changes (relative to other light sources) with the observer's time.
+The no-drift condition was that light rays coming at different times to an observer ${\cal O}$ from the emitter ${\cal E}$ intersect on their way always the same intermediate world lines of cosmic matter.
 Equations governing the drift were derived for the class I Szekeres models \cite{Szek1975} -- \cite{PlKr2006} in Ref. \cite{KrBo2011} and for the Barnes \cite{Barn1973} and the expanding Stephani models \cite{Step1967} in Refs. \cite{Kras2011} and \cite{Kras2012}.
-The angular rate of the drift calculated in an exemplary Lema\^{\i}tre \cite{Lema1933} -- Tolman \cite{Tolm1934} (L--T) model ($\approx 10^{-6}$ arc seconds per year \cite{KrBo2011}) was on the border of detectability for the then-being-constructed Gaia satellite.
-Such a drift was discussed earlier by Hasse and Perlick \cite{HaPe1988} without reference to explicit solutions of Einstein's equations.
+The angular rate of the drift calculated in an exemplary Lema\^{\i}tre \cite{Lema1933} -- Tolman \cite{Tolm1934} (L--T) model ($\approx 10^{-6}$ arc seconds per year \cite{KrBo2011}) was on the verge of detectability for the then-being-constructed Gaia satellite.
+A no-drift condition defined in a way equivalent to that of Ref. \cite{KrBo2011} was discussed earlier by Hasse and Perlick \cite{HaPe1988} without reference to explicit solutions of Einstein's equations.